lawsonarichard/Sprint-Challenge-Applied-JavaScript-v2/README.md

 1. What is the DOM?

+Document Object Model.
+Allows programs to read and manipulate the page's content.

 2. What is an event?

+Things that happened to HTML elements and how the webpage exicutes them.

 3. What is an event listener?

+A function that will wait for a certain event to occur then it will do as told.

 4. Why would we convert a NodeList into an Array?

+To allow the use of array methods.

 5. What is a component?

+Set of logic that can be re-used.

 ### Git Set up